- About Us

 - Table Mountain

 Sturdy trail running shoes and breathable socks, natural fibres such as mohair or wool.
 For the legs a lightweight and quick drying tights or shorts.
 For the upper body inner layer, lightweight, quick-drying, breathable long or short sleeved.
 Second layer with thermal long-sleeved base layer for cold or wet conditions.
-Outer layer, lightweight, windproof, water resistant breathable, insulated jacket.
-For headwear, quick drying peak caps or buff.
-For eyewear, quality polarised lenses, which can ajust as light conditions change.
+Outer layer, lightweight, windproof, water resistant, breathable, insulated jacket.
+For head wear, quick drying peak caps or buff.
+For eyewear, quality Polarized lenses, which can adjust as light conditions change.
 Hydration pack with a stable body fit and ventilated back.

 For some interesting info on Yoga and running click here